zelaneroz/zelaneroz/README.md

 ## About Me

-Hi, I'm **Zelan Eroz Espanto**—a second-year CS & Math student at **Case Western Reserve University** and a Point Wells Fargo & UWC Davis Scholr Scholar.
+Hi, I'm **Zelan Eroz Espanto**—a second-year CS & Math student at **Case Western Reserve University** and a Point Wells Fargo & UWC Davis Scholar.
 I'm passionate about exploring the realms of coding, machine learning, and building robust applications.

 I'm most excited by the intersection of **AI/ML, full-stack development, and data science**.
 I'm currently working on an LSTM-based forecasting model for sea surface temperature anomalies in the Philippine Sea.
 I'm also working on a few hackathons and competitions!